 - Understanding the World

-- Physical Development
+- > Physical Development

 - Literacy

 - Mathematics

 - Personal, Social and Emotional Development

 - Communication and Language.

 Many D&T experiences in the EYFS take place during child-initiated learning.
-Structured, exploratory play occurs on a daily basis and through this children become involved in the technological process.
-They have the opportunity to work collaboratively and individually, responding to open ended questions posed by adults.
+Structured, exploratory play occurs on a daily basis and through these children become involved in the technological process.
+They can work collaboratively and individually, responding to open ended questions posed by adults.